 2. Send conversations from Intercom to Salesforce

-It’s easy to log conversations you have with leads as Salesforce tasks.
+It’s easy to log conversations you have with leads, notes you’ve left teammates, and manual messages as Salesforce tasks.
 This means you’ll have a complete interaction history with each lead or contact.

-In the inbox, just hover over a message, click on the three dots that appear and select ‘New Salesforce task.’
+In the inbox, just hover over a note or message and click on the three dots that appear and select ‘New Salesforce task.’

 The conversation will display on a lead/contact’s page as a completed task.
-You’ll see a snippet of the conversation and a link to the conversation in Intercom.
+You’ll see a snippet of the conversation/note and a link to that note/conversation in Intercom.

 - We'll assign the task in Salesforce to the teammate assigned to the conversation in Intercom.